zendesk/belvedere/README.md

 Belvedere requires that you create an instance once and reuse that instance.
 We recommend to keep an instance in your global application class, in a headless fragment, a singleton or use your DI to take care of a Belvedere instance.

-For all the available configuration options, please have a look at our Javadoc: //TODO link
+For all the available configuration options, please have a look at our Javadoc:

 ## Display the built-in dialog
 If you want to show the built-in dialog to let the user select a file, invoke the following: